 There is some talk about how vegans only need 10% of their total calories to be protein.
 Please disregard this information as there is no evidence to support this.
-Think about it; as vegan bodybuilders looking to add muscles, 10% of overall calorie intake being protein won’t do anything.
+Think about it; as vegan bodybuilders look to add muscles, 10% of overall calorie intake being protein won’t do anything.
 You need a whole lot more to build some muscles—and that’s a fact.

 Need some recommendations for vegan-friendly foods that provide high protein levels?
 These foods are what you should consider incorporating into your eating plan:

-- Vegetables like kale
+- Vegetables, like kale.

-- Seeds, such as chia, sunflower, hemp, and flaxseeds
+- Seeds, such as chia, sunflower, hemp, and flaxseeds.

-- Grains, such as quinoa, oats, and millet
+- Grains, such as quinoa, oats, and millet.

-- Sources of soy like tempeh, tofu, edamame, and soy milk.
+- Sources of soy; like tempeh, tofu, edamame, and soy milk.

 - Protein powder made from a combination of protein sources such as hemp, brown rice, and peas.